versionone/openAgile/VersionOne/Artifacts/BigPicture.md

 ### Usages:

-* We, and other community members, host open source code related to VersionOne here
+* V1 Team, and other community members, host open source code related to VersionOne here
 * Community member can submit pull-requests to projects
 * Community members can file issues against projects
 ## IdeaSpace